booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* I'm going to show the difference between using normal Active Record and ActiveRecord-Repository
+* I'm going to show the difference between:
+    * Using standard Active Record
+    * Using ActiveRecord-Repository
 * Here's a typical Active Record model

 ---